 Turn Off Automatic Calculation

-Set the Calculation mode to xlCalculationManual so that no calculations are carried out within the Excel Workbook until the Calculation mode is changed back to xlCalculationAutomatic or by running Application.Calculate:
+To increase VBA speed of execution be sure to set the Calculation mode to xlCalculationManual so that no Excel formula calculations are carried out within the Excel Workbook until the Calculation mode is changed back to xlCalculationAutomatic or by running Application.Calculate:

 Turn Off Screen Updating